-The YEARFRAC function has an optional argument that controls how days are counted when computing fractional years.
+The YEARFRAC function has an optional argument called "basis" that controls how days are counted when computing fractional years.
 The default behavior is to count days between two dates based on a 360-day year, where all 12 months are considered to have 30 days.
-The table below summarized available options:
+The table below summarizes available options:

 With the European convention, start dates and end dates equal to the 31st of a month are set to the 30th of the same month.

 With a start date in A1, and an end date in B1, the YEARFRAC will return years between to two dates as a fractional number: